mbalkanloo/hmm/README.md

-Hidden Markov Models for q
+Hidden Markov Models for kdb+.